-Finance directors are part of a company’s core management team, so candidates need to have strong leadership abilities — and ideally, some previous management experience.
+The director of finance is part of a company’s core management team, so candidates need to have strong leadership abilities — and ideally, some previous management experience.
 Technology skills, including experience with financial systems, and analytical abilities are also necessary for this role.
 Many employers value previous experience in public accounting, as well.

 Directors of finance need strong public speaking and other communication skills, as they must be able to clearly explain financial information to management, the board of directors, investors, employees and others.
 They also must have the fortitude — and diplomacy — to challenge decisions by management that may not align with current budgets, financial policies and plans, and could put the firm at risk.

 As for educational requirements, most employers expect professionals applying for the director of finance role to have a bachelor’s degree in finance or accounting.
 Many companies prefer to hire candidates who also have earned a master’s degree in business administration (MBA) or an in-demand professional designation such as certified public accountant (CPA) or certified management accountant (CMA).
 The types of certifications and other specialized knowledge that a candidate can bring to an organization can also have an impact on the director of finance salary they could earn.

 Businesses planning for an IPO, a merger or acquisition, or some other major transaction or change event may seek directors of finance who have previous experience in these areas.
 Today’s complex and ever-evolving regulatory environment is also prompting many employers to require candidates for the director of finance position to have extensive knowledge of relevant compliance mandates.